 Like most backpackers I’m always a bit concerned about visiting islands because I always seem to spend way more money than usual when I’m on them.
 Let’s face it, things are just more expensive on islands.
 Personally, I wasn’t sure what to expect price-wise when I visited Koh Rong in January.
 I’d heard that the accommodation is of notoriously poor value but when it came to food and activities, I really had no clue.

 Because I’m the type of person who obsessively jots down every little thing I spend money on, I figured I might as well compile a little backpacker’s guide to Koh Rong.
 This way all of you budget travelers out there will have a better idea of what to expect.
 Aside from the accommodation prices (all of which is really overpriced for what you get) I was pleasantly surprised by how cheaply backpackers can travel on Koh Rong.
 I mean, this place is pretty much paradise….

-A Backpacker’s Guide to Koh Rong…
+A Guide to Visiting Koh Rong on a Budget…

-Getting to Koh Rong:
+how to get to Koh Rong:

 The coastal town of Sihanoukville is the jumping off point for Koh Rong.
 Since I was coming directly from Phnom Penh, I booked an all-inclusive ticket (including a mini-van from Phnom Penh to Sihanoukville and a round-trip ferry ticket) for $30.
 It would have been cheaper to take a big bus and book the ferry separately, but time was of the essence during my rushed 10 days in Cambodia!

 If you’re already in Sihanoukville, ferry tickets should cost around $10-15 each way.
 Fast boats take about an hour while the slowest boats can take up to two hours.
 Make sure you’re actually getting the boat you’re paying for, as I’ve heard a lot of travelers pay the more pricey rate but get put on a slow boat.
 I booked my ticket through the Koh Rong Dive Center and had no problems.